 High inequality means high injustice.
 Improving equality is the most effective way of improving justice.

-Since 2008, the UKLSA has invested significant resources in promoting equal access to the legal profession and justice.
-The UKLSA has regularly organised large multi-university events focusing on promoting access to justice the profession.
+The UKLSA has invested significant resources in promoting Equality, including equal access to the legal profession and justice.
+The UKLSA has regularly organised large multi-university events on Equality.

 2 Feb 2016, hosted by the Law Society and supported by its Junior Lawyers Division.
 Speakers include, Chairman of the Bar: Chantal-Aimee Doerries QC, President of the Law Society: Jonathan Smithers, Hilary Heilbron QC, Barrister and Leading international Arbitrator, Brick Court, Sir Robin Knowles CBE, High Court Judge; Chairman of Together for Short Lives; Chair of Trustees at Legal Advice Centre (University House), Fergus Randolph QC, Brick Court Chambers – Conference Chair, Koser Shaheen, Attorney, Cleary Gottlieb; Vice Chair of the Ethnic Minority Lawyers Division

 Equality in access to Justice and the profession

 “Without access there is no justice” – Mr J Knowles at the UKLSA’s 5th Annual National Equalities Conference.
 Access to justice, if not equal, can be harmful to members of society.
 For example litigants in person, or those who cannot afford expensive legal teams, are often faced with legal costs of opponents who hire sophisticated legal representation.

 Access to justice partially depends on access to the legal profession